Fermain/night-owls-go/README.md

-# Night Owls Go - Community Watch Shift Scheduler Backend
+# Night Owls Go - Night Owls Control Shift Scheduler Backend

-This project is a Go backend service for managing volunteer shifts for a community watch program.
+This project is a Go backend service for managing volunteer shifts for a Night Owls Control program.
 It provides a RESTful API for user authentication (passwordless via OTP), viewing available shifts, booking shifts (with an optional buddy), marking attendance, and submitting incident reports.

 Key features include: